 The D3 project will produce four outputs:

 IO1: Review of school curricula and qualifications, open data tools.
-This review is relates to the EC Digicomp framework and provides a capacity building tool by identifying opportunities to integrate open data and digital data tools into secondary schools and responsive to the “digital data skills” gaps.
+This review identifies opportunities to integrate open data and digital data tools into secondary schools.
+Download the review

 IO2: Teacher Training Course focusing on competences related to digital technologies and data literacy key competences in initial and continuing teacher education and training